Leasing a vehicle in Canada: your guide to the basics

 The important points

-• Leasing a car is basically renting it long-term.
+• Leasing a car is like renting it long-term.
 You’ll make payments, but they don’t result in ownership of the vehicle.

 • Leases feature restrictions such as annual limits on how far you can drive.
 Leases also only last for a set term.